-How do I use my chip card at chip-enabled terminals?
+How do I use a chip card at chip-enabled terminals?

 To use a chip-enabled terminal, the cardholder will insert their card into the bottom of the terminal and follow the prompts on the screen.
 The terminal will read the information contained in the chip, making sure the card is valid and authenticating it more securely.

-Will a chip card prevent data breaches or fraud?
+Will the chip card prevent data breaches or fraud?

 While no technology is completely foolproof, chip technology provides an added level of security and makes it more difficult for data to be compromised.
-The computer chip within the card offers more security by encrypting the card information which prevents fraudsters from gaining account information from the magnetic strip and creating a cloned card.
+The computer chip within the card, when used at an EMV compliant terminal, offers more security by encrypting the card information which prevents fraudsters from gaining information from the magnetic strip.